Jillet History, Family Crest & Coats of Arms

 This tradition continued even until the 14th century where the Yorkshire Polls Tax Rolls of 1379 list: Thomas Taylour et Gillot uxor ejus; Robertus Lyster et Gillot' uxor ejus; Gillote Fox; Johannes Gilotson; Willelmus Gilliote; Johannes Undyrhyll et Gyllot' uxor ejus; Willelmus Gehot; and Johannes Gylyott.

-Important Dates for the Jillet family
+Early History of the Jillet family

 This web page shows only a small excerpt of our Jillet research.
 Another 68 words (5 lines of text) are included under the topic Early Jillet History in all our PDF Extended History products and printed products wherever possible.